-Understanding 5th EU Anti-Money Laundering Directive
+Understanding the 5th EU Anti-Money Laundering Directive

-In line with new regulations, developing technology and trends, legal regulations for financial activities, corporate, and other legal entities had to be clear and more understandable.
+Since complying with the EU 4th Anti-Money Laundering Directive, incidents such as human trafficking, terrorism, and the Middle East migration crisis have revealed the need for new measures to combat money laundering and terrorist financing.
+In line with new regulations, developing technology, and trends, legal regulations for financial activities, corporate, and other legal entities had to be clear and more understandable.
 This explicitly would make it easier to improve the current preventive framework and combat terrorist financing.

 5AMLD aimed to detect money laundering and prevent it.
 In this context, stricter rules have been introduced to fight money laundering and terrorist financing effectively.
-Besides, the number of organizations also obliged to comply with AML Regulations has been increased.
+Besides, the number of organizations also obliged to comply with AML Regulations has increased.

 What Are The 5AMLD Regulations?

 With technology development, virtual money took its place in the economic cycle.
-Although 5th AMLD was designed to improve 4th AMLD, some additions needed to be made.
+Although the 5th AMLD was designed to improve the 4th AMLD, some additions needed to be made.
 The main measures taken against crypto assets under 5AMLD are as follows: